 While it's not as streamlined and sophisticated as the Apple Pencil, it is hard to argue with the value of the JamJake Palm Rejection Stylus.
 It does almost everything the Pencil does, nearly as well, for a fraction of the price.
 It's easy to pair with your iPad, and after you set it up, all you have to do is tap the top to turn it on.
 (That can also make it easy to turn off inadvertently, but we only did that a few times before learning to avoid it.)
 The pen's palm-rejection technology lets you take advantage of its precision, and we never noticed much of a lag between its tip and the lines or letters we were drawing.
 All told, the JamJake makes it easy to take clear notes and create detailed artwork.

-We noticed its lack of pressure sensitivity compared to the Apple Pencil and Adonit Note+.
-The only way to change the thickness of a line with this stylus is through the settings of whatever app you're using.
-That means you can't vary the line thickness within a single stroke, robbing you of the nuance you can achieve with a graphite pencil or the top-tier stylus options.
-It doesn't magnetically attach to your device either, and you have to charge it with a USB cord.
-It's also rigid in a way that feels harsher than the Pencil and much less forgiving than the Note+.
-Even the company recommends using a glass screen protector to reinforce your iPad.
-Still, the JamJake offers a killer value for a wider range of iPad devices than the second-generation Pencil.
-It's an excellent option for anyone who doesn't need a pressure-sensitive stylus.
+We noticed this stylus pen lacks pressure sensitivity compared to the Apple Pencil and Adonit Note+.
+The only way to change the thickness of a line is through the settings of whatever app you're using.
+That means you can't vary the line thickness within a single stroke, robbing you of the nuance you can achieve with a graphite pencil or premium stylus options.
+It doesn't magnetically attach to your device either, and it charges with a USB cord.
+Lastly, it is rigid in a manner that feels harsher than the Pencil and much less forgiving than the Note+.
+Even the manufacturer recommends using a glass screen protector to reinforce your iPad.
+Despite these shortcomings, the JamJake offers a killer value for a wider range of iPad devices than the second-generation Pencil.
+It's an excellent choice for anyone who doesn't need a pressure-sensitive stylus.
+But if you do, consider the Apple Pencil or Adonit Note+.

-If you don't need the extra features that a synced Bluetooth stylus can provide and just need a tool for navigation and rough writing or doodling, the Mixoo Capacitive Pen is a solid option.
-While the Meko Universal stylus pack below offers a better overall value, if you don't need two of them, the Mixoo will do the trick for less.
-Though the lines you draw do lag behind the pen on some devices we tested, the two-sided Mixoo faithfully tracks your movements across the screen.
-It doesn't help your screen ignore your palm though, and it's hard to write clearly without bracing your hand against the screen.
-Fortunately, its mesh nib provides enough traction to support passable legibility.
-It works just as well as the other generalist styluses reviewed here.
+If you don't need the extra features that an active stylus can provide and just need a tool to navigate your device, the Mixoo Capacitive Pen is a solid option.
+While the Meko Universal stylus pack offers a better overall value, if you don't need two of them, the Mixoo will do the trick for less.
+The Mixoo offers two writing tips, a mesh or clear disk nib.
+Though, without palm-rejecting technology, you can't rest your hand on the screen, which leads to messy writing.
+Fortunately, the mesh nib provides enough traction to help you write legibly.
+It works just as well as the other generalist styluses we tested.

 By the way, a capacitive touch screen is one with the ability to respond to the light touch of a finger.
 They include most modern touch screens, including the iPad, iPhone, Pixel, and Galaxy screens we used in our tests.